yskim308/reinforcement-learning/1.Policy-Evaluation/README.md

                 return False
 ```
 Then, we can calculate the reward and next state through the following logic:

 1. first check if the agent is at special state A or special state B. If it is at one of the special states, then assign the correct next state according to the problem's specifications and give a reward of either 10 or 5.
+These will be the first two if statements.
 2. check if the action will take the agent out of bounds using the outOfBounds function.
 If it does take the agent out of bounds, give a reward of -1 and do not update the state.
 3. Otherwise, give a reward of 0 and update the state according to the action.
 4. return the next_state and the reward

 ```python
         next_state = [0, 0]
         if state[0] == 0 and state[1] == 1: